isaacs/node-lru-cache/README.md

 and MAY live in the cache, contributing to its LRU max, long after they have expired.

+If set to `0` (the default value), then that means "do not track TTL", not "expire immediately".

 Also, as this cache is optimized for LRU/MRU operations, some of the staleness/TTL checks will reduce performance.